Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Set-AzEventHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule'

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`
     - AuthoRuleInputObjectSet parameter set is changing.
 Please refer the migration guide for examples.